PappasBrent/pappasbrent.github.io/_posts/2025-06-07-how-i-wasted-$400-on-a-keyboard.md

 ## I try again

-Two weeks passed, and was still thinking about the Voyager.
+Two weeks passed, and I was still thinking about the Voyager.
 I couldn't believe that the board could have been the cause of my injuries, and instead suspected that I was to blame.
 There are plenty of ways that I could have hurt myself that wouldn't have been the board's fault.
 Maybe I practiced too much and too hard.
 Or perhaps my being forced to touch type properly on QWERTY was causing me discomfort.
 Or I could have simply had poor posture.

 So I decided to give the board another try.
 I resolved to do three things differently this time around: